ubernomzy/ISY503-Assessment3-NLP/README.md

 ### 👤 Andrew Chang — Student ID: A00031568

-**Role: Coordinator, Presentation, Video Editor**
+**Role: Coordinator, Presentation, Video Editor, Tester**

-- Coordinated group meetings and facilitated separation of roles and tasks for each member
+- Coordinated group meetings and facilitated the separation of roles and tasks for each member
 - Created presentation slides for group presentation and established presentation format
+- Tested codes and brainstorm with colleagues on some design and direction of functions
-- Joined and edited presentation videos from each member for final submission
+- Join and edited presentation videos from each member for the final submission

 ---